 - 1 thumb-size piece of galangal or ginger, thinly sliced

 - 1/2 cup fresh coriander/cilantro leaves & stems, chopped

 - 1/2 cup fresh basil

 - 1/2 teaspoon ground cumin

-- 1/2 tsp. ground white pepper (available in most supermarket spice aisles)
+- 1/2 teaspoon ground white pepper (available in most supermarket spice aisles)

 - 1/2 teaspoon ground coriander

-- 3 tbsp. fish sauce (vegetarians: substitute 1 tbsp. soy sauce with 1/4 tsp. salt)
+- 3 tablespoons fish sauce (vegetarians: substitute 1 tablespoon soy sauce with 1/4 teaspoon salt)

 - 1 to 2 teaspoon brown sugar, to taste

 Process well to form a fragrant Thai green curry sauce.
 Taste-test the sauce for salt and spice.

 Your curry sauce is now ready to be used.
-You can bottle up any leftovers and keep them in the refrigerator for up to 1 week.
-Freeze thereafter.
 Enjoy!

 - If using a pestle & mortar: Pound all dry herbs & spices together to form a paste, then gradually add the wet ingredients, stirring until smooth.
 Your curry paste is now ready to use.

 - To make this sauce into a delicious Thai curry, drizzle some vegetable oil into a wok or deep-sided frying pan and swirl around.
 Add the green curry sauce, plus other ingredients (your choice of protein — chicken, pork, beef, tofu or vegetables).
 Bring to a light boil and then reduce heat to a gentle simmer, stirring occasionally.
 If more sauce is needed, add chicken stock or faux chicken stock or a combination of stock and water.
 When the curry is fully cooked, reduce heat to minimum and add the reserved 1/4 can coconut milk.
 Taste-test before serving, adding more fish sauce or salt if needed.
 Sprinkle over fresh basil and serve with rice.
 Enjoy!